bluurryy/bump-scope/crates/callgrind-benches/README.md

 <!-- allocator_api table end -->

 The allocator api benchmarks above use a statically known `Layout`.
-If the layout is not statically known for instance if the allocator api function call is not inlined then the result looks like this:
+If the layout is not statically known for instance if the allocator api function call is not inlined then the compiler can do less optimizations:

 <!-- black_box_allocator_api table start -->